BPLIM/Workshops/BPLIM2021/readme.md

 # BPLIM Workshop 2021

-In this folder you can find all the presentations for the workshop "Reproducibility of Scientific Results".
+In this folder you can find the presentations of the Workshop on "Reproducibility of Scientific Results".

 ## Presentations